jobarbo/fx_longform2/README.md

 ## Start developing your project

-- `npm start`: Starts a local http server serving your project within fxlens and hot reloading enabled
+- `npm start`: Starts a local http server serving your project locally and hot reloading enabled
 - Your browser should open automatically otherwise visit `http://localhost:3000/?target=http://localhost:3301/` to see your project in the browser

 ## Deployment instruction

-- `npm start`: Starts a local http server serving your project within fxlens and hot reloading enabled
+- `npm start`: Starts a local http server serving your project locally and hot reloading enabled
 - Your browser should open automatically otherwise visit `http://localhost:3000/?target=http://localhost:3301/` to see your project in the browser

 ## Start your project on a local environment